Skip to main content

 kubectl --context karmada-apiserver apply -f workload-rebalancer.yaml

-you will get a workloadrebalancer.apps.karmada.io/demo created result, which means the API created success.
+You will get a workloadrebalancer.apps.karmada.io/demo created result, which means the API was created successfully.

 Run the following command: